troyaman/dsc-enterprise-deloitte-ws-first-codealong-deloitte-onl-webscrape-0111120/README.md

 # Your First Data Science Codealong!

 ## Introduction

 In this codealong, you'll get your first taste of a real Data Science workflow!
 You'll use Jupyter Notebook to import pre-written packages, import data into your notebook from a Comma Seperated Values file (a .csv file), and you'll even get to create some plots!

 Don't worry if some of these terms are unfamiliar or you get confused in this codealong.
-Our goal here is just to give you a taste of what you'll be able to do as a Data Scientist, and afterwards, we'll go back and re-introduce all of the concepts that we skimmed over this time through.
+Our goal here is just to give you a taste of what you'll be able to do with data, and afterwards, we'll go back and re-introduce all of the concepts that we skimmed over this time through.
 By the end of the section, you should have a much stronger understanding of this process - even if you have no previous programming experience.

 Just take your time to explore the data and the code!